selimb/ynab-sync/README.md

 # ynab-sync

 Syncs transactions from Scotiabank with YNAB.
-This is technically built in to YNAB, but it's finnicky.
+This is technically built in to YNAB, but it's finnicky and requires 2FA every damn day.